aleguy02/aleguy02/README.md

   and <a href="https://www.youtube.com/c/SkillUp" target="_blank">video games</a>,
   taking care of my bonsai trees 🌱, and using my art skills (either by drawing or making UIs).
-  Since I downloaded the GitHub mobile app, I like spend a lot of time scrolling GitHub and finding cool repos.
+  Ever since I downloaded the GitHub mobile app, I’ve been enjoying scrolling through GitHub and discovering cool repositories.

 Right now I'm learning about